JustinhSE/BHTS_Chatbot/README.md

 - React: Used to build the interactive chatbot interface.
 - react-simple-chatbot: A React library employed to create the chatbot framework.
 - styled-components: enhances CSS styling flexibility.

+** Currently under construction and final production will be shared in late july **